beankillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 8-firstdelete will delete betty from /tmp/my_first_directory.
 The file 9-firstdirdeletion wil delete the my_first_directory directory in the /tmp directory The file 10-back will change the working directory to the previous one.
+The 11-lists is a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.